MBA Degree Overview: Why Get an MBA?

 Research your options.
 The range and variety of MBA programs have exploded in recent years.
 From delivery formats to areas of academic emphasis, all programs are not created equal.
 Check out our roundup of the different types of MBA degree programs below

-Take the Graduate Management Admissions Test.Traditional schools require that applicants submit their GMAT scores with their materials.
+Take the Graduate Management Admissions Test.Traditional schools require applicants to submit their GMAT scores with their materials.
 It’s a four-part standardized test that measures analytical writing, quantitative, verbal and integrated reasoning skills.

 Or not.
 (See #1 above).
 Many accredited schools have kicked the GMAT requirement to the curb.
 They recognize that performance on a standardized test isn’t always a clear predictor of academic success.
 As B-school applicants showcase extensive business track records, schools are scrutinizing work histories and previous education.